Fortune : A training program for tutoring practices in underprivileged settings

-1. To co-construct, with educational consultants and our research team, training that is consistent with research evidence on tutoring and children’s French learning and that remains responsive to the needs and constraints of low-income schools.
+To co-develop, alongside educational consultants and our research team, a training program aligned with research-based evidence on tutoring and French language learning among children, while remaining responsive to the needs and constraints of schools in disadvantaged communities.

-2. Implement a first version of the training in a few elementary schools in disadvantaged areas that use tutors
+To implement a first version of the training program in selected elementary schools located in underprivileged areas that currently use tutors.

 Research team